Identifying Memory Leaks in Workers

 Transferable Objects vs. Structured Clone Overhead

 Large data visualizations frequently leak memory when structured cloning retains deep object graphs instead of transferring ownership.
-Evaluate whether ArrayBuffer, MessagePort, or OffscreenCanvas can replace standard JSON payloads.
-When targeting constrained environments, review Managing Worker Memory Limits in Mobile Browsers to implement hard caps on heap allocation and trigger graceful degradation before OOM crashes.
+Evaluate whether ArrayBuffer, MessagePort, or OffscreenCanvas can replace standard JSON payloads for large data.

 Implementation Steps:

-postMessage()to transfer ownership. - Implement fallback serialization for non-transferable types to maintain thread safety.
+postMessage()to transfer ownership. - Implement fallback serialization for non-transferable types.

 // main.js: Transfer ownership instead of cloning